Some preparation and planning for your new pet’s arrival can be helpful in getting them to settle in a little easier.

 - Ensure that you have: an extra feeding bowl, some extra toys and chews, a new collar and leash with ID tag and of course an additional doggy bed.
 Ensure that there are enough resources for your pets’ needs.

-If there is tension or With the other dogs in their pack, dogs at the park or reactive during walks., please book a consultation so we can help your dogs to settle and come to accept each other as family.
+If there is tension or fighting, please book a consultation so we can help your dogs to settle and come to accept each other as family.

 If you’ve adopted a cat, keep him or her securely in a room with their bed in a cozy corner, a litter tray and some food and water.
 It might be helpful to make kitty’s bed on a low shelf in your cupboard and leaving the cupboard door open for them to get in and out as they please.